microize/soul/docs/tools/index.md

-# Gemini CLI tools
+# Soul CLI tools

-The Gemini CLI includes built-in tools that the Gemini model uses to interact with your local environment, access information, and perform actions.
-These tools enhance the CLI's capabilities, enabling it to go beyond text generation and assist with a wide range of tasks.
+Soul CLI includes 26+ enterprise-grade tools that the AI model uses to interact with your local environment, perform advanced code analysis, and execute autonomous tasks.
+These tools enable enterprise-level capabilities including AST-based parsing, semantic search, mathematical design optimization, and autonomous agents.

-## Overview of Gemini CLI tools
+## Overview of Soul CLI tools

-In the context of the Gemini CLI, tools are specific functions or modules that the Gemini model can request to be executed.
-For example, if you ask Gemini to "Summarize the contents of `my_document.txt`," the model will likely identify the need to read that file and will request the execution of the `read_file` tool.
+In the context of Soul CLI, tools are sophisticated functions that enable enterprise-grade capabilities.
+For example, if you ask Soul to "Analyze this codebase architecture," it will use the repository map tool combined with TreeSitter AST parsing and semantic search to provide comprehensive analysis.

-The core component (`packages/core`) manages these tools, presents their definitions (schemas) to the Gemini model, executes them when requested, and returns the results to the model for further processing into a user-facing response.
+The core component (`packages/core`) manages these advanced tools, presents their schemas to the AI model, and orchestrates complex multi-tool workflows for autonomous task execution.

-These tools provide the following capabilities:
+These advanced tools provide enterprise-grade capabilities:

-- **Access local information:** Tools allow Gemini to access your local file system, read file contents, list directories, etc.
-- **Execute commands:** With tools like `run_shell_command`, Gemini can run shell commands (with appropriate safety measures and user confirmation).
-- **Interact with the web:** Tools can fetch content from URLs.
-- **Take actions:** Tools can modify files, write new files, or perform other actions on your system (again, typically with safeguards).
-- **Ground responses:** By using tools to fetch real-time or specific local data, Gemini's responses can be more accurate, relevant, and grounded in your actual context.
+- **Code Intelligence:** AST-based parsing, semantic search, repository mapping, and automated code analysis
+- **Autonomous Execution:** Deploy separate agent processes for complex multi-step operations with full tool access
+- **Mathematical Design:** Apply golden ratio principles and behavioral science for optimal UX design
+- **Advanced Analytics:** Deep code quality assessment, security analysis, and performance optimization
+- **Multi-File Operations:** Atomic batch editing with conflict detection, rollback, and transaction management
+- **Persistent Intelligence:** Caching systems providing 10x+ performance improvements with change detection
+- **Research Capabilities:** Multi-source research across GitHub, arXiv, Semantic Scholar, and Stack Overflow
+- **Enterprise Workflows:** Git operations, test generation, notebook editing, and comprehensive project management

-## How to use Gemini CLI tools
+## How to use Soul CLI tools

-To use Gemini CLI tools, provide a prompt to the Gemini CLI.
-The process works as follows:
+To leverage Soul CLI's advanced tools, provide natural language prompts describing complex tasks.
+The process involves sophisticated orchestration:

-1. You provide a prompt to the Gemini CLI.
+1. You provide a high-level prompt to Soul CLI (e.g., "Optimize this codebase architecture")
-2. The CLI sends the prompt to the core.
+2. The CLI sends the prompt to the core with access to all 26+ enterprise tools
-3. The core, along with your prompt and conversation history, sends a list of available tools and their descriptions/schemas to the Gemini API.
-4. The Gemini model analyzes your request.
-If it determines that a tool is needed, its response will include a request to execute a specific tool with certain parameters.
+3. The core sends tool schemas to the AI model, enabling intelligent tool selection and orchestration
+4. The AI model creates execution plans, potentially using multiple tools in sequence (repository mapping, AST parsing, semantic search, code analysis)
-5. The core receives this tool request, validates it, and (often after user confirmation for sensitive operations) executes the tool.
+5. The core validates and executes tools, with autonomous agents handling complex multi-step operations
-6. The output from the tool is sent back to the Gemini model.
-7. The Gemini model uses the tool's output to formulate its final answer, which is then sent back through the core to the CLI and displayed to you.

-You will typically see messages in the CLI indicating when a tool is being called and whether it succeeded or failed.
+6. Advanced tools coordinate through persistent caching and intelligent change detection
+7. Results are synthesized into comprehensive reports with actionable insights

+Soul CLI provides real-time feedback for tool execution, progress tracking for autonomous agents, and detailed reporting for complex analyses.

 ## Security and confirmation

 Many tools, especially those that can modify your file system or execute commands (`write_file`, `edit`, `run_shell_command`), are designed with safety in mind.
-The Gemini CLI will typically:
+The Soul CLI will typically:

 - **Require confirmation:** Prompt you before executing potentially sensitive operations, showing you what action is about to be taken.
-- **Utilize sandboxing:** All tools are subject to restrictions enforced by sandboxing (see [Sandboxing in the Gemini CLI](../sandbox.md)).
+- **Utilize sandboxing:** All tools are subject to restrictions enforced by sandboxing (see [Sandboxing in the Soul CLI](../sandbox.md)).
 This means that when operating in a sandbox, any tools (including MCP servers) you wish to use must be available _inside_ the sandbox environment.
 For example, to run an MCP server through `npx`, the `npx` executable must be installed within the sandbox's Docker image or be available in the `sandbox-exec` environment.

 It's important to always review confirmation prompts carefully before allowing a tool to proceed.

-## Learn more about Gemini CLI's tools
+## Learn more about Soul CLI's enterprise tools

-Gemini CLI's built-in tools can be broadly categorized as follows:
+Soul CLI's 26+ enterprise tools are organized into specialized categories:

+### Code Intelligence Tools
+- **TreeSitter Parser** (`tree_sitter`): AST-based code parsing and symbol extraction for TypeScript, JavaScript, Python
+- **Code RAG Search** (`code_rag`): Semantic code search with natural language queries and persistent caching
+- **Repository Map** (`repo_map`): Automated codebase analysis with architecture pattern detection
+- **Code Analysis** (`code_analysis`): Deep quality assessment with security, performance, and maintainability insights

+### Development Workflow Tools
+- **Multi Edit** (`multi_edit`): Atomic batch operations across multiple files with conflict detection and rollback
+- **Git Operations** (`git_ops`): Comprehensive Git workflow management with intelligent conflict detection
+- **Test Generation** (`test_generator`): Automated test creation for Jest, Vitest, Cypress, Playwright, and more
+- **Notebook Edit** (`notebook_edit`): Full Jupyter notebook editing with cell operations and metadata management

+### Autonomous Execution Tools
+- **Task Agent** (`task`): Deploy separate agent processes with full tool access for complex multi-step operations
+- **Plan Mode** (`plan_mode`): Structured thinking and ideation phases for complex problem-solving
+- **Todo Management** (`todo_write`, `todo_read`): Advanced task tracking with persistent storage and progress monitoring

+### Design & UX Tools
+- **UI Design Master** (`ui_design_master`): Mathematical design optimization using golden ratio principles and minimalist aesthetics
+- **Behavioral Science Analyzer** (`behavioral_science_analyzer`): UX optimization using psychological frameworks and behavioral modeling

+### Research & Intelligence Tools
+- **Technical Research Advisor** (`technical_research_advisor`): Multi-source research across GitHub, arXiv, Semantic Scholar, Stack Overflow
-- **[File System Tools](./file-system.md):** For interacting with files and directories (reading, writing, listing, searching, etc.).
+- **[File System Tools](./file-system.md):** Enhanced file operations with intelligent caching and change detection
-- **[Shell Tool](./shell.md) (`run_shell_command`):** For executing shell commands.
-- **[Web Fetch Tool](./web-fetch.md) (`web_fetch`):** For retrieving content from URLs.
+- **[Web Fetch Tool](./web-fetch.md) (`web_fetch`):** Advanced web content retrieval with AI processing
-- **[Web Search Tool](./web-search.md) (`web_search`):** For searching the web.
+- **[Web Search Tool](./web-search.md) (`web_search`):** Intelligent web search with result synthesis
-- **[Multi-File Read Tool](./multi-file.md) (`read_many_files`):** A specialized tool for reading content from multiple files or directories, often used by the `@` command.
-- **[Memory Tool](./memory.md) (`save_memory`):** For saving and recalling information across sessions.
+- **[Memory Tool](./memory.md) (`save_memory`):** Cross-session information persistence with intelligent retrieval

 Additionally, these tools incorporate: